 body to the bottom plate of the vehicle.
 This pinch molding as they call it, is

-from.
-Never lift the vehicle from the running boards or side steps on SUV's and
+Never lift the vehicle from the running boards or side steps on SUV's and trucks.

-or EVAP system etc., locate the rear frame member for front wheel drive car’s.
+EVAP system etc., locate the rear frame member for front wheel drive car’s.
+Position

 On rear wheel drive vehicles and trucks the center of the differential is the

 this point to raise the entire rear of the vehicle.
-This position
+This position works on both

-it there if it’s not in the way while work is being done such as replacing brakes.
+if it’s not in the way while work is being done such as replacing brakes.
+NEVER

 This is how the front of the vehicle should look when lifted and secured with

-as long as it doesn't get in the way of the repair or service being
+as long as it doesn't get in the way of the repair or service being performed.

-some practice because if you loosen the handle too quickly the vehicle will drop abruptly;
+practice because if you loosen the handle too quickly the vehicle will drop abruptly;

 the best practice is to lower the vehicle slowly.
 The reason for the handle being

 low is to avoid contact with the vehicle when it’s being lowered down.
+You are all